lauren-hart/CV-and-Bio/README.md

 If you like what you see, please check out my CV (feel free to download a copy).

 Or you can have a look at my LinkedIn profile - https://www.linkedin.com/in/lauren-hart-01551620/

+Please also read more about my journey into tech - https://skills.org.nz/about/latest-news/general/reigniting-passion-in-the-work-place-with-tech/